Avaray/steam-status-signature-generator/README.md

 ## Notes

 Keep in mind that there is limit of `100,000` requests per day for Steam API.
 If you are planning to use this script for a large number of users, you should calculate how often you can run this script.
 Maximum number of users to check in one request is `100`.
 So if you have `1000` users, you will need to make `10` requests in one run.
 So, in this example you can perform entire operation every `≈ 8.64 seconds` to not exceed the limit.
+By default, script calculates minimal interval to prevent exceeding the limit.

 Dealing with many users can be heavy for your server.
 If you are planning to use this script as part of a public service, you should consider using good hosting provider.
 Free service providers may ban your account if you exceed their limits.